gogins/csound-extended/Opcodes/clang_orc/README.md

 Once the `clang_compile` opcode has compiled the module, Csound will immediately call the entry point function in that module.
-At that very time, the LLVM ORC compiler will translate the IR code in the module to machine language, resolve relocations, and link it into the running Csound process.
+At that very time, the LLVM ORC compiler will translate the IR code in the module to machine language, resolve symbols, perform relocations, and link it into the running Csound process.

 The entry point function may call the Csound API functions that are members of the `CSOUND` struct, define classes and structs, or do anything at all else that